Australian Jews: History

-Sephardi Jews first immigrated to Australia in the mid-to-late 19th century, and the community thrived for some twenty years, there was a Sephardic congregation, and some Sephardi families occupied important communal positions.
+Sephardi Jews first immigrated to Australia in the mid-to-late 19th century.
+The community thrived for some twenty years.
+During this period, there was a Sephardic congregation, and some Sephardi families occupied important communal positions.
 Gradually, however, the Sephardi population declined, and the congregation was disbanded in 1873.
 A new Sephardic community also emerged in the post-war period.
 Previously, Mizrahi Jews were generally not permitted to enter due to Australia's White Australia policy.
 However, following the Suez Crisis in 1956, a number of Egyptian Jews were allowed to enter.
 Over the following years, overtures from Jewish communities led the government to drop its previous stance on entry of Mizrahi Jews.
 By 1969, when Iraqi Jews were being persecuted, the government granted refugee status to Iraqi Jews who managed to reach Australia.

 In Australia, in the wake of the outbreak of World War II, Jews escaping the Nazis who had German passports, such as two-year-old Eva Duldig, who years later was a top tennis player for Australia, and her parents sculptor Karl Duldig and artist and inventor Slawa Duldig, were classified as enemy aliens upon their arrival due to their having arrived with German identity papers.
 Beginning the year prior to their arrival in Australia, a new Australian law had designated people "enemy aliens" if they were Germans, or were Australians who had been born in Germany.
 The Australian government therefore interned the three of them for two years in isolated Tatura Internment Camp 3 D, 180 kilometers north of Melbourne.
 They were held with nearly 300 other internees.
 The internment camp was located near Shepparton, in the northern part of the state of Victoria.
 There, armed soldiers manned watchtowers and scanned the camp that was bordered by a barbed wire fence with searchlights, and other armed soldiers patrolled the camp.
 Petitions to Australian politicians, stressing that they were Jewish refugees and therefore being unjustly imprisoned, had no effect.
 They remained in the internment camp until 1942, when her father enlisted in the Australian Army.